-The Baltimore/Upper Shore region is projected to contain just under half of the State's population and the region's population is projected to be growing at a slower pace (7.7% between 2015 and 2030) than the statewide population (10% growth over the same period).
-It is slightly older than the state as a whole, with a projected elderly population (65+) of 14.5% compared to Maryland's 14 percent.
+As shown in Table 3, below, the Baltimore/Upper Shore region is projected to contain just under half of the State's population and is projected to be growing at a slower pace (7.7% between 2015 and 2030) than the statewide population over the same period (10% growth).
+The region's population is slightly older than the State's as a whole, with a projected elderly population (65+) of 14.5% compared to Maryland's 14 percent.